 Loyalty and Unified Experiences

 Obtaining viewer loyalty is based on many factors, and, of those, a sense of trust is key.
-According to Gartner, the determining factor in gaining customer loyalty is not how they view a particular product or service, but instead “the level of trust they have in the organization as a whole and their likely intent to remain loyal.”
+According to Gartner, the determining factor in gaining customer loyalty is not how they view a particular product or service but “the level of trust they have in the organization as a whole and their likely intent to remain loyal.”
 Gartner also predicts that “by 2020, more than 40 percent of all data analytics projects will relate to an aspect of customer experience.”

 Monetization through Personalization

-There are three main reasons for the growing popularity of digital advertising and why it is being seen as a relevant model for television: advertisers can really target the viewers ― people only see the ads that are relevant to them; ad buyers only pay for measurable and targeted impressions; and the entire value chain is completely automated.
+There are three main reasons for the growing popularity of digital advertising and why it is being seen as a relevant model for television: advertisers can really target the viewers ― people only see the ads that are relevant to them; ad buyers only pay for measurable and targeted impressions, and the entire value chain is completely automated.

 Targeted advertising is part of a holistic approach that knows the viewer well and is able to personalize the experience from the moment the viewer signs in throughout the viewing experience, including the ads shown to them.